 Intensive study of and practice in the strategies and techniques for developing research-based expository and persuasive texts.
 Emphasis on effective and ethical rhetorical inquiry, including primary and secondary research methods; critical reading of verbal, visual, and multimedia texts; systematic evaluation, synthesis, and documentation of information sources; and critical thinking about evidence and conclusions.
+When offered as an Honors class, this course will feature a seminar setting, additional coursework, and individualized student evaluation.
 (3 lecture hours per week).
 Prerequisite: ENGL 1301 or its equivalent.
 [CB23.1301.5112]